Cosys-Lab/Cosys-AirSim/docs/ROS_on_Windows_with_WSL.md

-# Using ROS on Windows with WSL
+# Using Ros on Windows with WSL

 In Windows command prompt as admin:
 `wsl --install`